randomscorp/AbilityChanger/README.md

             orig(self);
         }
     }
-´´´

 Since the hooks happen on game time (instead of On.HeroController.Start where most mods add them), your ability will likely be called before other hooks.
-Note that for those abilities, you **MUST** undo your changes on ´OnUnselect´ otherwise they will persist between switches.
+Note that for those abilities, you **MUST** undo your changes on Â´OnUnselectÂ´ otherwise they will persist between switches.
 To spare you the process of having to do that and look for the apropriate functions, Ability Changer offers hooks to the relevant ones:
-´´´

     public class RedFlowerWings : DoubleJump
     {